Coca-Cola Europacific Partners Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Coca-Cola Europacific Partners announced the repurchase of 70,994 ordinary shares on US trading venues as part of its share buyback program, which aims to repurchase up to EUR 1 billion of shares.
-This move is part of the company’s strategy to enhance shareholder value and demonstrates its financial strength and commitment to returning capital to shareholders.
+Coca-Cola Europacific Partners announced the purchase of 70,903 ordinary shares on US trading venues as part of its share buyback program, which aims to repurchase up to EUR 1 billion of shares.
+This move is part of the company’s strategy to enhance shareholder value and reflects its strong financial position, potentially impacting its market standing and investor relations positively.

 More about Coca-Cola Europacific Partners

 Coca-Cola Europacific Partners is a leading consumer goods company that manufactures, distributes, and sells popular beverage brands.
-The company serves nearly 600 million consumers and supports over 4 million customers across 31 countries, leveraging its multinational scale and local expertise.
-It is listed on multiple stock exchanges, including Euronext Amsterdam, NASDAQ, London Stock Exchange, and the Spanish Stock Exchanges, under the symbol CCEP.
+It serves nearly 600 million consumers and supports over 4 million customers across 31 countries, leveraging its multinational scale and local expertise.
+The company is listed on major stock exchanges including Euronext Amsterdam, NASDAQ, London Stock Exchange, and Spanish Stock Exchanges under the symbol CCEP.

-For an in-depth examination of CCEP stock, go to TipRanks’ Overview page.
+For a thorough assessment of CCEP stock, go to TipRanks’ Stock Analysis page.